jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 ## Ergonomics: pain and intonation

 Some of the CAGED chord shapes are awkward or even impossible to play in their entirety.
-Gripping them incorrectly can lead to considerable pain over time, notably in the case of barre chord grips for the A and E shapes.
+Gripping them incorrectly can lead to significant pain over time, notably in the case of barre chord grips for the A and E shapes.

 Pain is a signal from our bodies that we are doing something wrong.